gublit/classifier/README.md

 # Classifier
-## Personal Project To Demonstrate Classification Algorithms with Scikit-learn in python
+## Personal Project To Demonstrate Classification Algorithms with Scikit-learn in python: